artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 * Styling elements, such as ``<em>``, ``<b>``, ``<strong>``, ``<i>``, etc. will be removed with no substitutions (the text they wrap will be preserved).
-* List elements (``<li>``) will be replaced with an asterix and a space - AtoM's edit templates already include a helper that will transform asterixes used this way into bullets.
+* List elements (``<li>``) will be replaced with an asterisk and a space - AtoM's edit templates already include a helper that will transform asterisks used this way into bullets.
 So, ``<ul><li>This item</li></ul>`` will become ``* This item``
 * Definition list elements such as ``<dd>``, ``<dt>``, etc (which were briefly